 Stefanie Pollard and Jessica & Stefanie @wearemidlife

-We Are Midlife is the brainchild of lifestyle blogger Jessica Gottlieb and fashion enthusiast Stefanie Pollard.
+We Are Midlife is the brainchild of midlife blogger Jessica Gottlieb and fashion enthusiast Stefanie Pollard.
 The blog features tips and inspiration for over-40 fashion, and includes - and I love this - essays on relationships, finances, and health.
 Actual essays.

 Together, the two California moms who met on a soccer field, have accumulated nearly 30K Instagram followers and 446.6K monthly views on Pinterest.